 There’s a difference between Lifecare and long-term care insurance that can be confusing for many people.
 What does each cover?
 Is there an overlap?
 How do you decide what coverage or combination is best for you and your spouse?
+Is the price of long term care in retirement predictable?
 At Willow Valley Communities, we strive to be transparent in care and costs so you can make the best decision for your family.

 Long-term care insurance is an insurance plan that can be customized to your future healthcare needs.
 A robust long-term care plan may be vital to you if you don’t live at Willow Valley Communities, but read on to discover why you may not need an unlimited policy at Willow Valley Communities.